AnCaste/BiPlotteR/README.md

-The `BiPlotteR` R-package makes it possible! `BiPlotteR` is based on the `Plotly` interactive graphical interface and allows you to create captivating 2D and 3D biplots after performing the Principal Component Analysis using the prcomp function available in the “stats” R package.
+The `BiPlotteR` R-package makes it possible! `BiPlotteR` is based on the `Plotly` interactive graphical interface and allows you to create captivating 2D and 3D biplots after performing the Principal Component Analysis using the `prcomp` function provided by the `stats` R package.

 <center>
 <img src="man/figures/Cover.png" width=600 />